lokalise/i18n-ally/README.md

 Currently we only support `json` as your locales file type.
 If you would like use different formats, please open an issue or pull request.
 Also, if you would like to have different directory structures, it's also welcome to discuss.

-## 🐞 Known issuses

-- [ ] Workspace is not compatible with this plugin for now, please try to open the project alone if you are facing errors.

 ## 📅 TODO

 - [x] Machine translating